You are here

 Biology Pre-Professional Programs

-The Biology Pre-Professional programs provide students with an opportunity to earn a B.S. in Biology from Felician College and a graduate degree from a number of cooperating professional school programs in the following fields:
+The Biology Pre-Professional programs provide students with an opportunity to earn a B.S. in Biology from Felician University and a graduate degree from a number of cooperating professional school programs in the following fields:

 1. Audiology (Bloomsburg University of PA)